VEAF/VEAF-Mission-Creation-Tools/documentation/tools/index.md

 This is a very useful tool to use with a server that runs 24/7 and that needs to have different weather conditions for time it starts the same mission.

+See the [VEAF Tools application documentation page](veaf-tools.md) for more details.

 ### Mission selector

 The mission selector is used to start a dedicated server with a specific mission, depending on a schedule that is defined in a configuration file.

+See the [VEAF Tools application documentation page](veaf-tools.md) for more details.

 ## LUA dictionary normalizer